wraith-wireless/PyRIC/README.md

 global variable
 * Consolidating different "reference" values to wireless NICs in one class (Cards are tuples t=(dev,phy #,ifindex)
-While minimal, they will slightly improve the performance of any programs that needs to access the wireless network interface repeatedly.
+These are minimal changes but they can improve the performance of any progams that need to access the wireless nic repeatedly.

+### c.
+Current State
 ATT, PyRIC accomplish my core needs but it is still a work in progress.
 It provides the following:
 * enumerate interfaces and wireless interfaces